addisonbeck/binwarden/README.md

-# ~/bin/binwarden/🚀
+# 🪄 Binwarden - A Bitwarden development automation tool 💫

-This is an *experimental* project aimed at building and maintaining an easy to use installer for a full Bitwarden development environment.
-The officially support operating systems are the Mac, Ubuntu, and Arch Linux.
-That said everything may work fine on any UNIX OS as long as you are using homebrew, apt, or pacman as a package manager.
+This is an *experimental* cli for building, maintaining, and working in a Bitwarden development environment.
+The officially supported operating systems are Mac, Ubuntu, and Arch Linux.
+That said: everything may work fine on any UNIX OS as long as you are using homebrew, apt, or pacman as a package manager.

-This tool installs the bare minimum software for building and working with Bitwarden repositories, but can be supplemented with additional scripts for installing common but not required tools.

 Currently this project only works for Bitwarden employees, but open-source contributor compatibility is planned once the project is stable.